 Conclusion

 Australia flight delays and cancellations could be covered under EC 261, helping you get compensated for your inconvenience.
 Depending on the circumstances of your flight issue, you could receive up to €600, so it’s worth it to submit a claim with your airline.
 It applies even if your full trip isn’t in Europe.
-This article was updated on June 2023.
+This article was updated in 2024.

 x